New Super Luigi U: Reception

 Luigi's control scheme was mostly criticized for its impreciseness.
 Schilling criticized Luigi's controls, not due to their function, but because they did not pair well with the level design, which focused on precision and therefore did not emphasize Luigi's slippery movement.
 He appreciated the ability to revert controls post-completion but called the overall concept "a green peg in a red hole."
 Game Informer reviewer Dan Ryckert struggled to get used to the dynamic shift in gameplay from the base game, but overall enjoyed the experience.
 4Players noted difficulty in navigating Luigi through tight platforming sessions, but the higher jump helped to avoid failure.
 Ingenito derided the level design for its failure to justify Luigi's movement, and although it did increase difficulty it was not in a fair sense.
-They appreciated the higher jump, however, and often exploited them to a maximum.
+They appreciated the higher jumps, however, and often exploited them to a maximum.
 In contrast, Kollar felt the levels matched Luigi's moveset well and merely took time to get used to.

 Critics were also opposed to the multiplayer, with mixed opinions directed towards Nabbit.
 Ryckert considered Nabbit a helpful addition geared towards new players who would not be comfortable with the increased difficulty.
 Gilbert criticized the multiplayer; they felt the game focused primarily on single-player and most levels were unmanageable with four players participating simultaneously.
 They also believed Nabbit caused "unexpected problems" by being unbalanced in comparison to the other characters.
 Whitehead appreciated the use of Nabbit as a more approachable selection but was overall "misguided", and due to the addition of unmanageable multiplayer, suggested using NSMBU's multiplayer instead.

 Sales

 New Super Luigi U debuted the same week as Pikmin 3, another highly anticipated title by Nintendo that was also released exclusively for the Wii U, overshadowing New Super Luigi U in comparison.
 Japanese sales for the retail copy totaled 24,881, about 1,000 copies behind Tomodachi Collection: New Life and a roughly third the number of Pikmin 3.
 By the end of August, North American sales reached 120,000.
-By May 2014, New Super Luigi U reached 1.76 million sales, although 2014 was a financial failure for Nintendo and the Wii due to the poor sales of the Wii U console; Nintendo had a net loss of $457 million dollars.
+By May 2014, New Super Luigi U reached 1.76 million sales, although 2014 was a financial failure for Nintendo and the Wii due to the poor sales of the Wii U console; Nintendo had a net loss of $457 million.
 As of 2020 the game has sold 3.07 million copies and is the eighth-best-selling game on the Wii U.